‘Black Myth: Wukong’ announced with stunning gameplay footage

-Chinese game developer Game Science Studio has uploaded gameplay footage for its upcoming game Black Myth: Wukong.
+Chinese game developer Game Science Studio has uploaded gameplay footage for its newly announced game, Black Myth: Wukong.

 The pre-alpha footage was uploaded to YouTube and showcases the game’s Souls-like combat as the protagonist ventures through a lush forest.
 The style is inspired by the Chinese tale, Journey To The West, and includes the legendary figure The Monkey King, often known as Sun Wukong.

-The gameplay closes with a short montage of the game with the Monkey King tackling an assortment of beasts, demonstrating some stunning visuals which suggest the game will only be arriving to next-gen systems.
+The gameplay closes with a short montage of the game with the Monkey King tackling an assortment of beasts, demonstrating some stunning visuals the game is utilising with Unreal Engine 4.

 Check out the full pre-alpha gameplay for Black Myth: Wukong below: